eemiljka/sound-app/README.md

 # React app

-Open [this link in browser](https://users.metropolia.fi/~eemiljka/react-routing/) to see the app in action
+Open [this link in browser](https://users.metropolia.fi/~eemiljka/react-graphql/) to see the app in action.

 # React + TypeScript + Vite